YasmineBB/cycle-changes-tracker/README.md

 Upon the user selecting (Y) to being on their period, they are then presented with a selection of questions related to their menstrual phase.

-They are asked:
+They are asked questions regarding the level of pain and flow they are experiencing and whether they have experienced that level before.

 #### Any Other Phase Symptoms Tracker

 Upon selecting 'N' to being on their period, the user is provided a sequence of questions related to any other symptoms they may be experiencing.
 I have included only two of the many symptoms women can experience, which are regarding spotting and pain.
+The user is asked if they are experiencing and pain or spotting and if they have experienced those things before.

 ### Future Features to Implement